DataLabHell/grafanareporter-app/src/README.md

 Issues and feature requests are welcome via the project repository.
 Contributions (bug fixes, docs, or new layout features) are gladly reviewed.
 Open a pull request or start a discussion describing the use case.

 ## Planned features

 - Configurable parallell render calls to decrease report generation time
 - More customization options
 - Possibility to reset settings to originals
+- custom text fields e.g. "internal use only" info in footer/header
+- translation option for "page x of Y"

+## Current issues

+- AppConfig should be readonly when using provisioning
+- Logo override not working as expected
+- Variable text instead of value in panel title